How to Incorporate in Colorado vs. How to Start a Colorado LLC

 Think you have the perfect idea for a business in Colorado, but you’re not sure if you should form an LLC or a corporation.
 Let Active Filings be your guide.
 We’ll walk you through the advantages and disadvantages of incorporating or forming an LLC in Colorado.
 Throughout this Colorado-specific corporation and LLC formation guide, you’ll discover exactly how to form either an LLC or corporation in Colorado, and learn the disadvantages and advantages of each business type.

 At Active Filings we offer our customers peace-of-mind by establishing their companies fast, efficiently and at an affordable price.
-Our starter package begins at only $25 (plus state fees), and we’re sure that you’ll find out in no time why Active Filings is America’s most reliable business incorporation service.
+When you work with Active Filings, we’re confident that you’ll find out in no time why we are America’s most reliable business incorporation service.

 People looking to start a business often ask whether they should set up an LLC or incorporate for their new venture.
 Like everything else in life, the answer depends.
 Below you’ll find the three factors we think will help you make an informed decision.